-The following Access Plan has been written using the information from our previous plan and the fact that the new building has been designed for disabled access.
+The following Accessibility Plan has been written using the information from our previous plan and the fact that the new building has been designed for disabled access.

 1. Approach and Car Park